When your child has ADHD, anxiety, mood instability, or symptoms that don’t fully make sense…

 From there, the pace of care is chosen together and follows a structured clinical roadmap designed to stabilize the body before deeper investigation begins.

-Depending on how the system is functioning, clients may begin in one of three care paths:
+Depending on how the system is functioning, clients may begin in one of 4 care paths:

 Phoenix Jumpstart — Stabilization